Corrine, Corrina

-"Corrine, Corrina" (sometimes spelled "Corrina, Corrina") is a 12-bar country blues song in the AAB form.
+"Corrine, Corrina" (Roud 10030; sometimes spelled "Corrina, Corrina") is a 12-bar country blues song in the AAB form.
 "Corrine, Corrina" was first recorded by Bo Carter (Brunswick 7080, December 1928).
 However, it was not copyrighted until 1932 by Bo Carter (under his real name, Armenter Chatmon), along with his publishers Mitchell Parish and J. Mayo Williams.

 The song is familiar for its opening verse:

 Corrine, Corrina, where you been so long?

 Corrine, Corrina, where you been so long?